Belton House mansion closes for winter maintenance

 The house will reopen to the public in March 2022.

-The grounds including the gardens, indoor and outdoor playgrounds and the parkland remains open for visitors.
+The grounds including the gardens, indoor and outdoor playgrounds and the parkland remains open for visitors throughout the winter season.